-2. Adoption of new accounting standards
+2. Adoption of new accounting standards Effective new accounting standards

-Effective new accounting standards
+The Group adopted IFRS 17 'Insurance Contracts' for the year beginning 1 January 2023.
+Several amendments to existing IFRS were also applied for the first time in 2023.
+There was no material impact on the Consolidated Financial Statements of the Group as a result.

-No new International Financial Reporting Standards (IFRS) were adopted by the Group for the financial year beginning 1 January 2022.
-Several amendments to IFRS were applied for the first time in 2022 but did not have an impact on the Consolidated Financial Statements of the Group.
 The Group has not early adopted any standards, interpretations or amendments that have been issued but are not yet effective.
 There are no IFRS standards or amendments that have been issued but not yet adopted that are expected to have a material impact on the Group.

-3. Significant accounting policies
+3. Material accounting policies